knockout/knockout/documentation/computedObservables.md

 # How dependency tracking works

-*Beginners don't need to know about this, but more advanced developers will want to know why I keep making all these claims about KO automatically tracking dependencies and updating the right parts of the UI...*
+*Beginners don't need to know about this, but more advanced developers will want to know why we keep making all these claims about KO automatically tracking dependencies and updating the right parts of the UI...*

 It's actually very simple and rather lovely.
 The tracking algorithm goes like this: